akashagarwal7/resume/IT/resume.md

 * Developed a vertically scalable, containerized ruby application that fires up host-machine Docker containers to execute and assess untrusted students' submissions on [OnTrack](https://www.deakin.edu.au/students/help/about-clouddeakin/help-guides/assessment/ontrack) system.
 OnTrack, previously known as *Doubtfire*, is supported by Ruby on Rails on the backend, and utilizes a Angular 8 + Angular JS frontend application.
 * Added/modified various APIs as well as models for OnTrack to enable unit-chairs to configure assessments of a task as well as display results of an assessment to students and their respective faculty.
 * Researched and implemented advanced security solutions provided by Docker.
-* Researched and configured a RabbitMQ docker server container to maintain job queues and support communication between the Overseer listeners as well as OnTrack.
+* Researched and configured a RabbitMQ Docker server container to maintain job queues and support communication between the Overseer listeners as well as OnTrack.
 * Developed a configurable ruby gem to implement shared code between Overseer and OnTrack for a publisher/subscriber wrapper for [Bunny](https://github.com/ruby-amqp/bunny).
 * Deployed the application stack.